simul/simul.github.io/tutorials/sequencer.md

 <sup>Image of a Sky layer and a cloud layer</sup>

 Although there are only 2 types of layers, you can have numerous clouds layers.
 There can only be one Sky layer, as there can only be one Sky.
-Allowing for multiple cloud layers allows different cloud formations to appear at the same time.
-To add a cloud layer, simply right click anywhere in the timeline, and select "Add cloud layer".
+Allowing for multiple cloud layers allows different cloud formations to appear at the same time. **To add a cloud layer**, right click anywhere in the timeline, and select "Add cloud layer".
 You can add as many cloud layers as needed, but the recommended limit is 5.
+Performance cost per layer is minimal.

 ![](/images/unreal/manylayers.png)